Blow the Man Down (film): Plot

 Priscilla and Mary Beth visit Doreen, who reveals that years ago she, Susie, Gail, and Mary Margaret made a decision: to protect their own daughters from the men passing through the local port, they allowed Enid to operate the Oceanview as a brothel.
 Mary Beth shows Priscilla the money, and Brennan and Coletti find Gorski's car with the gun and bloody evidence inside.

 Enid blackmails the Connolly sisters to return the money in exchange for the knife.
 The sisters decide to go to the police, but after Brennan, who is attracted to Priscilla, unexpectedly joins them for dinner and asks about the call made to the police the night of the murder, they change their mind about confessing.
-Alexis, knowing Enid owed Dee money, tells Susie that she believes Enid had Dee killed.
+Alexis, knowing that Dee had stolen money from Enid's safe, tells Susie that she believes Enid had Dee killed.
 Brennan learns that Mary Beth was seen with Gorski the night he disappeared, realizing Priscilla lied to him.

 Gail, Susie, and Doreen warn Enid that she and her business have crossed a line.
 The Connolly sisters return the money to Enid, who drunkenly tells them how much she misses their mother, who left the brothel business for her daughters' sake.
-She offers them some of the money, but they refuse, leaving with the knife.
+She offers them some of the money and jobs managing the brothel, but they refuse, leaving with the knife.
 Alexis, knowing that Dee stole the money from Enid, who had Gorski kill her, smothers Enid to death with a pillow, takes the money and drives away from the town together with one of the other brothel girls.

 Doreen spots the Connollys' cooler, which has floated to shore.
 On information from Gail, Susie, and Doreen, Coletti prepares to close down Oceanview.
 He and Brennan see the Connolly sisters walking in the street, but Brennan has changed his mind about Priscilla.
 She and Mary Beth pass by Gail, Doreen, and Susie, who are singing "Blow the Man Down" as they properly dispose of Gorski's body; the sisters realize Susie is washing out the incriminating cooler, and she smiles at them.